Loading profile data...

 • Have a system for managing tasks and files: Handling several clients at a time means keeping track of work is crucial.
 There are lots of online tools that make task management simple, while Dropbox's cloud storage feature allows you to share and store documents and files securely and easily.

-Build a client pipeline
+Step 7: Build a client pipeline

 Sourcing and bringing in clients should be your focus.
 One of the challenges when working for yourself is generating a steady income.
-The best way to avoid long dry spells is to nurture your relationships.
+The best way to avoid long dry spells is to nurture your client relationships.

 Start with who you know